-Radiative energy transfer occurs when an excited donor molecule releases a photon when it relaxes to the ground state and the photon is subsequently reabsorbed by an acceptor molecule.
+Radiative energy transfer occurs when an excited donor molecule relaxes to the ground state and releases a photon which is subsequently reabsorbed by an acceptor molecule.
 Therefore, for this mechanism to occur, the emission spectrum of the donor and the absorption spectrum of the acceptor must overlap.
 Radiative energy transfer typically occurs over a distance of tens of nm.
-The Jablonksi diagram for radiative transfer is similar to that of FRET, except the dashed lines representing non-radiative transitions become solid lines representing radiative transitions.
-This is shown below.
+The Jablonski diagram for radiative transfer is similar to that of FRET, except the dashed lines representing non-radiative transitions become solid lines representing radiative transitions.

 In the Jablonski diagram below, the donor absorbs a photon (left-hand blue arrow), exciting an electron to an excited vibrational state of S1.
 It then undergoes vibrational relaxation to the vibrational ground state (left-hand green wavy arrow) and relaxes radiatively (left-hand red arrow), releasing a photon.
 The photon is absorbed by the acceptor, exciting a ground state electron to an excited vibrational state of the S1 level (right-hand blue arrow).
 It then relaxes to the vibrational ground state of S1 (green wavy arrow) and relaxes radiatively to S0, emitting a photon (right-hand red arrow).